-In the eighteen months since the secretary endorsed the proposal, scant progress has been made in the negotiations between the APV residents, the Housing Authority, and HUD.
+In the year since the secretary endorsed the proposal, scant progress has been made in the negotiations between the APV residents, the Housing Authority, and HUD.
 Those negotiations have consisted of a series of wearisome and contentious meetings in which all assurances of cooperation and good faith on the part of HUD and HACH representatives disintegrated.
 Promises and commitments made to the residents were denied or retracted.
 The residents' judgment and intelligence were arrogantly and insolently disregarded.
 Attempts were made to pit them against each other and against their leadership.
-Funding was made contingent upon the residents' ability to perform task after tedious task requiring time, professional expertise and resources which, ironically, the funding (which after a year and a half has not materialized) was supposed to have afforded.
-Even more ironic and cynical was Secretary Cisneros' recent appropriation of the Community Campus Concept, and his shameless campaign to market it to the nation as his own visionary proposal for changing the face of public housing.
+Funding was made contingent upon the residents' ability to perform task after tedious task requiring time, professional expertise and resources which, ironically, the funding (which after a year has not materialized) was supposed to have afforded.